SSoelvsten/adiar/README.md

 to make the source public.
 This can be resolved by using Adiar as a shared library or have it use an alternative to TPIE, such as [STXXL](https://github.com/stxxl/stxxl).

+## Citing this project

+If you use Adiar in some of your academic work, then please consider to cite one or more of the papers in [docs/cite.md](https://ssoelvsten.github.io/adiar/cite).

 ## References